 Hockey is a fast moving sport.
 Trying to get “the shot” in single shot mode is very hard.
 Put your camera in continuous shooting mode and follow the action, waiting for a decisive moment of impact between two players or the moment a puck is shot, gently squeezing the shutter for bursts of 3-4 frames.
 Don’t hold the button down (spray and pray); use short fast bursts for the action you want to follow.
 Don’t take the camera from your eye to check the LCD until there is a break in the action, because otherwise you will miss shots.

 While it’s convenient and comfortable to shoot from the bleachers/spectator area, the best place in the arena to shoot is at ice level.
 Whether you are sitting or standing, get as close to ice level as possible, as this gives your photos a more intimate feel and will give the viewers a sense that they were right in the action.
 If possible, try shooting from behind the net or in the corners.
-Hockey is focused around the net as everybody is either trying to put the puck in the net, or keep it out.
+As all dedicated hockey fans will know, hockey is a sport focused around the net as everybody is either trying to put the puck in the net, or keep it out.
 This means the players will often be facing towards the net, so placing yourself behind the net or in the corners will increase your chances of capturing facial expression and the concentration in the eyes of the players and goaltenders.

 Make sure that your battery is fully charged before the game.
 Arenas are kept cold in order the keep the ice solid, but we all know that cold temperatures are a camera battery’s worst enemy.
 If you are shooting a mirrorless camera, take spare batteries.
 I will make between 150 and 200 images per period in a hockey game (many of them prove to be discards).
 Given that most mirrorless cameras only deliver about 250 shots on a full charge, you will need extra batteries.
 If you are shooting a DSLR, carry a spare.
 While your battery will likely last the entire game, if something goes wrong, your shoot is over.